yi-ge/file-sync/README.md

 Configure the device with `machineId` as "123", add `/root/.profile` to the file sync item, and display the file configuration name as `profile`.

+If the `~/.file-sync` folder is removed directly without removing the device, the device cannot be registered again to ensure data security unless it is removed from other devices in the same account.

 ### Add a file sync item that already exists

 ```bash